Here’s a beginners' guide to how Bitcoin mining works - and if the cryptocurrency process is bad for the environment

 In order to mine Bitcoin, users need high specification technology systems - including a graphics processing unit of some kind - and know how to use them.

-Once you have the equipment and the knowledge then the task of auditing transactions can begin to prevent fraudulent behaviour such as double spending the same token.
+Once you have a mining rig set up and the knowledge then the task of auditing transactions can begin to prevent fraudulent behaviour such as double spending the same token.

 Miners are tasked with ensuring that there is one version of one token in the Bitcoin ecosystem.